 This is where eLearning courses come to the rescue. e-Learning courses are more flexible, allowing employees to access the training at their own pace and schedule, reducing the time they spend away from work.
 The condensed format of eLearning courses also makes the information more manageable and increases the chances of retention.
 Moreover, effective training fosters employee loyalty and engagement, leading to increased productivity.
 A study by the National Center on the Educational Quality of the Workforce (EQW) found that a 10% increase in educational development resulted in an 8.6% gain in productivity.

 Productivity is also increased because effective training makes employees feel valued and empowered, which fosters loyalty and engagement with the company that provides that training.
 A study by the National Center on the Educational Quality of the Workforce (EQW) supports this with its finding that a 10% increase in educational development produced an 8.6% gain in productivity.

-Before forgoing training always consider how much more expensive it is not to train.
-Consider productivity loss, the cost of employee turnover and lost customers due to mistakes made by improperly trained employees.
-Your employees’ training and happiness is just as much an asset as the workers themselves.
+Before forgoing training always consider how much more expensive it is NOT to train.
+Consider productivity loss, the cost of employee turnover, and lost customers due to mistakes made by improperly trained employees.
+Your employees’ training and happiness are just as much an asset as the workers themselves.

 Why Retraining Staff is better than Hiring New

 Why Your Nonexistent Talent Management Strategy is Costing You Money – And How to Fix It Now